1Receipt/OpenID/README.md

 ## 4. Authenticating the user
 - Open the URL generated in step 3 open in your browser
   ![Sign In Page](ui/example/webAuth.jpg)
-- After customer sign in with their account, this http request will redirect to the reditect_uri and contains `id_token` of this customer in query.
+- After customer sign up / sign in, the http request will redirect to the `redirect_uri` and will contain `id_token` of the customer in query.
 - Redirect request example:
   ```
   <redirect_uri>#id_token=<id_token>&expires_in=<expires_in>&token_type=Bearer